it-at-m/refarch-templates/docs/document.md

 # Document

 The templates include various tools and best practices to help you with documenting your software project.
-Those will be further explained below.
+Those are further explained below.

 ::: danger IMPORTANT
 Please make sure you worked through the corresponding [Getting Started](./getting-started#documentation) instructions before proceeding.